jemc/slides-pony/source.md

 %% Well, the concurrency bugs we highlighted were all related to the interdependence of concurrent tasks - put another way, we get problems when we share state between tasks.

-%% So, if we want to avoid the problems associated with synchronizing access to shared state, one trivial remedy is to avoid shared state altogether.
+%% So, if we want to avoid the problems associated with access to shared state, one trivial remedy is to avoid shared state altogether.

 %% And indeed, when you can pull it off, this works *beautifully* - it scales perfectly because there is no relationship at all between the tasks, so there's no possibility of a bottleneck as you scale.